-Eve: Welcome dinner at a Nepali restaurant featuring cultural program.
+Eve: Welcome dinner at a Nepali restaurant featuring a cultural program.

-Pm: After lunch, start one hour’s scenic drive to Nagarkot, which is 32 kms. east of Kathmandu situated at an altitude of 2,175 m.
-It has been a popular weekend spot for mountain viewers in quiet and comfort.
-The sunrise viewed from this hill present you the ever-refreshing memory of the majestic panoramic view of the Himalayan ranges fro m Dhaulagiri in the west to the Everest in the east.
+After lunch we take a one hour’s scenic drive to Nagarkot, which is 32 kms. east of Kathmandu situated at an altitude of 2,175 m.
+It is a popular weekend spot for mountain views in quiet and comfort especially at sunrise and sunset.
+Majestic views of the Himalayan ranges from Dhaulagiri in the west to the Everest in the east.
 Overnight at resort

 Free until final departure transfer to the Tribhuvan International Airport.